Ofranc1208/Zynava-1/src/components/advisor/Results/README.md

 # Results Module (`src/components/advisor/Results/`)

-This module displays personalized supplement recommendations based on the Z-SCORE™ algorithm.
+This module displays personalized supplement recommendations based on the Z-SCORE™ Quality and Safety algorithm.
 It processes quiz answers to rank and filter products from a curated database.

+**COMPLIANCE NOTE**: This algorithm evaluates QUALITY and SAFETY only.
+We do NOT evaluate or recommend dosages - that is a medical decision for healthcare providers based on individual patient needs.

 ## 📁 Folder Structure